 Education & Groups

-Ingrow Education Centre offers a varied and comprehensive educational package which will compliment classroom learning.
+The Learning Coach at Ingrow West offers a varied and comprehensive range of educational packages which will compliment classroom learning.
 With links to Science, Literature, Mathematics, Engineering and Technology, Art and Design and History, it is the perfect contextual and experiential addition to the learning provision for every child.
 In addition to workshops taught by in-house educational professionals, we also offer teacher self-led sessions and are happy to work with you to provide tailored and personalised workshops.

 New for 2017 – Science Stars Science Club for 8-13 year olds

-Starting on the Saturday, 13th May 2017, RAIL STORY, at Ingrow West railway station, are delighted to announce the launch of a new club especially for children in the 8-13 age group to introduce youngsters to the wonders of science in a fun and highly imaginative, inspiring environment.
+After the success of the Science Club earlier in the year we are now running our popular Science Club throughout 2017 and 2018.
+The Club will commence on Saturday, 7th October 2017 at RAIL STORY located at Ingrow West railway station.
+The Science Club is especially for children in the 8-13 age group to introduce youngsters to the wonders of science in a fun and highly imaginative, inspiring environment.

 Science Stars Science Club introduces children to the wonders of science in a fun and highly imaginative, inspiring environment.
 Our sessions are crammed full of exciting science experiments that are practical and exciting as well as educational and intuitive.

-Science Stars meets alternate Saturdays to enable young people between the ages of 8 and 13 to carry out crazy experiments in a unique heritage railway environment.
+Science Stars meets alternate Saturdays, with a break for Christmas, to enable young people between the ages of 8 and 13 to carry out crazy experiments in a unique heritage railway environment.

 Places are limited so you must book by phone or email in advance giving your child’s name, age and contact phone number.
 To book your place or for more information contact Deborah Cross on 07825 632123 or email email@example.com.